ownertrx/Trx-sweeper/README.md

 ### ⚡ Efficient Transactions
 - Automates TRX transfers to a list of recipient addresses.
-- Reserves a predefined amount in the wallet to ensure availability of funds.
+- Reserves a predefined amount in the Multisig wallet to ensure availability of funds.
 - Calculates and deducts transaction fees dynamically priorizing free Bandwidth  .

 ### 🎯 Optimized Performance